 Beast Legends Blind Box Is Coming Now

-/EIN News/ -- NEW YORK, Dec.
-29, 2021 (GLOBE NEWSWIRE) -- Beast Legends released mystery boxes on December 28, 2021 and the average price of each blind box is 0.03BNB.
-According to the latest battle report displayed on the official website, 5000+ were snapped up, with only 4000+ remaining.
+Beast Legends Blind Box Is Coming NowNY, 美国, December 29, 2021 /EINPresswire.com/ -- Beast Legends released mystery boxes on December 28, 2021 and the average price of each blind box is 0.03BNB.
+According to the latest battle report displayed on the official website, all 10,000 Genesis Mystery Boxes were sold out within 1 day!
 Meanwhile, the Beast Legends Staking NFT Program will go live from December 29, 2021 to January 18, 2022.
 Blind box holders can navigate to the Blind Boxes platform to stake their NFT (maximum 11 slots) in the mining pool.
 The number of ARTS tokens awarded will be based on BSC block generation.

 The game will officially open on January 20,2022.
 Purchasing Beast Legends Blind Box is the most convenient and fastest way to enter the game.
 Players need to obtain at least three beasts to start the game.
 The only way for future players to obtain NFTs is to buy them from the market.